ElektraInitiative/libelektra/doc/help/elektra-contracts.md

 reach a certain goal.

 `KeySet` and `Key` already handle most parts of checking pre- and postconditions imposed on data structures.
-Elektra's core provides preconditions and weak postconditions for the plugins.
+Elektra’s core provides preconditions and weak postconditions for the plugins.

 ## SEE ALSO